Noxwizard/dnscrypt-winclient/README.md

 Running
 =======
-Zip archives containing the necessary files can be found in the /binaries directory.
+The necessary files can be found in the /binaries directory.
 Unless you have issues, use the Release files.
 Simply place the DNSCrypt proxy files (https://github.com/opendns/dnscrypt-proxy/downloads) in the same directory as this binary and execute the Windows client.

 Required DNSCrypt Proxy files